vtaxiarchis/TDA452-functional-programming/README.md

 Ok, modules loaded: Main.
 *Main>
 ```
-and you can use :reload to reload the file(s) after changes.
+You can also use :reload to reload the file(s) after changes.

 ## Lab assignment 1: the power function ##